 The program currently enjoys strengths in late medieval and early modern Italy and the Low Countries, late medieval and early modern Central Europe, early modern France, the twelfth-century Anglo-Norman world, and the history of the papacy, the cultures of time, religious violence, theology and literature, women's spirituality, popular religion, politics, and theology.

-Under the leadership of the inaugural Director of MEMS, Professor Christopher Ocker, the program aims to develop additional strengths in the following topical areas: the body and its senses (including emotions), music and sound, material and visual cultures, cultural exchange, philosophy and theology, law, classical and late antique receptions, and the physical environments and the temporalities that conditioned all these things.
+Under the leadership of the new Director of MEMS, Professor Megan Cassidy-Welch, the program aims to develop additional strengths in the following topical areas: the body and its senses (including emotions), music and sound, material and visual cultures, cultural exchange, philosophy and theology, law, classical and late antique receptions, and the physical environments and the temporalities that conditioned all these things.

 The Institute for Religion and Critical Inquiry's MEMS programme is Australia’s fastest expanding centre for the study of the premodern world.
-We encourage potential doctoral students working in all areas of medieval and early modern studies to contact potential supervisors directly.
+If you are interested in pursuing the PhD or MPhil in IRCI’s MEMS program, please email Professor Megan Cassidy-Welch.

 Our global and multidisciplinary team of scholars are experts in the fields of philosophy, religion, and theology.

 A major focus of research in this program is the extent to which different strands of early Christianity aimed to define themselves in relation to Jewish and Greco-Roman religious, philosophical, rhetorical, social, and cultural heritages.View program

 ACU’s Node of the Australian Research Council Centre of Excellence for the History of Emotions approaches emotions studies from the perspective of religion, philosophy, history, health humanities and literature from antiquity to today.View program